OtherApps/client/README.md

 node client.js

 app.js   is  a standalone server.
-It include  functions to display  a folder with media   and  an upload  file option
+It include  functions to display  a folder with media   and  an upload  file option HTML folder includes files for uploading a file  among other views.